AlexanderRichert-NOAA/spack-package-test/README.md

 See `action.yml` for the full list of available options and their defaults.

+In order to use the repo-level caching of compiled packages, `permissions:actions:write` must be set at the job level (this enables an existing cache to be deleted and overwritten).

 ## Disclaimer

 The United States Department of Commerce (DOC) GitHub project code is provided